Updated: June 25, 2023

-I once attended a seminar, where the speaker asked the audience to be honest and raise their hands if the statements he’s going to say apply to them.
+I once attended a seminar where the speaker asked the audience to be honest and raise their hands if the statements he was going to say applied to them.

 “Have you ever laughed at someone who accidentally slipped while walking?”

 “Have you ever hidden snacks from others because you don’t want to share?”

 “Or have you ever purposely ignored someone’s text message and later made the excuse that you were just too busy to reply?”

 “Have you ever had that nagging feeling that you don’t know what you’re doing with your life?”

 “Have you ever wished that life had an Undo button, so you can correct the mistakes you made in the past?”